 Our current model for robotics and automation primarily consist of systems for optimization and control: we tell the robots what to do, and they do it to maximum effectiveness.
 This human-robot relationship has served us very well, and over the past 50 years robotic automation has led to unprecedented innovation and productivity in agriculture, medicine, and manufacturing.

 However, we are reaching an inflection point.
 Rapid advancements in machine learning and artificial intelligence are making our robotic systems smarter and more adaptable than ever, but these advancements also inherently weaken our direct control and relevance to autonomous machines.
-Similarly, robotic manufacturing, despite its benefits, is arriving at a great human cost: the World Economic Forum estimates that over the next four years, rapid growth of robotics in global manufacturing will place the livelihoods of 5 million people at stake.
+Similarly, robotic manufacturing, despite its benefits, is arriving at a great human cost: the World Economic Forum estimates predicts that rapid growth of robotics in global manufacturing will place the livelihoods of 5 million people at stake by 2020.
 What should be clear by now is that the robots are here to stay.
 So rather than continue down the path of optimizing our own obsolescence, now is the time to rethink how humans and robots are going to co-exist on this planet.
+What is needed now is not better, faster or smarter robots, but an opportunity for us to pool our collective ingenuity, intelligence, and relentless optimism to invent new ways for robots to amplify our own human capabilities.

 As we go from operating to cohabitating with robots, one of the biggest challenges we face is in communicating with these machines.
 Take for example, autonomous vehicles.
 Currently, there is no way for a pedestrian to read the intentions of a driverless car, and this lack of legibility can lead to disastrous results.
 And as non-humanoid, autonomous robots become increasingly prevalent in our daily lives — like drones, cars, trucks, and co-workers — we will need more effective ways of communicating with these machines.